Kelly Osbourne: 2006–2009: Acting, hosting duties, and Dancing with the Stars

 In February 2006, Osbourne was a guest judge for the Season One Episode Four of Project Catwalk on Sky1.
 She went on to host Seasons Two and Three of Project Catwalk in 2007 and 2008 respectively.
 In July 2007, Osbourne portrayed the role of prison matron Mama Morton in the musical drama Chicago for seven weeks at the Cambridge Theatre.
 In autumn 2007, Osbourne signed to BBC Radio 1 to host the Sunday night show, The Surgery; and on 7 October 2007, she went on air for the first time with the issue of self-harm.
-She was scheduled to return to the show in early 2009 and whilst she was away, Aled Haydn Jones from The Chris Moyles Show presented the show.
+She was scheduled to return to the show in early 2009 and while she was away, Aled Haydn Jones from The Chris Moyles Show presented the show.
 Aled subsequently became the full-time presenter.
 In 2008, she featured in the short musical film The Town that Boars Me by photographer Ben Charles Edwards.
-The film also features Sadie Frost, Jodie Harsh, Sophie Ellis-Bextor, and Zandra Rhodes, amongst others.
+The film also features Sadie Frost, Jodie Harsh, Sophie Ellis-Bextor, and Zandra Rhodes, among others.
 The film debuted in late summer at the Portobello Film Festival.
 In 2009, she appeared in an episode of Hotel Babylon, a British TV show aired on BBC One.
 She played Jo, a character very similar to herself.

 On 19 January 2009, Osbourne was arrested for assault after allegedly slapping Daily Mirror columnist Zoe Griffin at a club in August 2008 after Griffin wrote a story that mocked Osbourne's then-boyfriend, Luke Worrall.
 In March 2009, Osbourne and Worrall were engaged, but later separated in July 2010 after he had an affair with model Elle Schneider.
 Osbourne presented ITV2's coverage of the National Television Awards with her brother Jack, and a documentary on Japanese pop culture called Kelly Osbourne: Turning Japanese for the same channel.
 In March 2009, Osbourne returned to television with the rest of the Osbourne family on Osbournes: Reloaded.
 On 1 September 2009, Osbourne released her first autobiography, Fierce, via Virgin Books.
 The book contains autobiographical elements, as well as advice and guidance through tough periods.

-In September 2009, she started writing a weekly column giving advice and celebrity gossip in UK magazine Closer.
+In September 2009, she started writing a weekly column giving advice and celebrity gossip in the British magazine Closer.

-2009: Dancing with the Stars

 On 17 August 2009, co-hosts Tom Bergeron and Samantha Harris announced the cast of stars for the 2009 autumn series of Dancing with the Stars.
 Osbourne was to be one of the 16 celebrity contestants.
 A week later, her professional partner was announced: Dutch ballroom champion Louis van Amstel.
 The competition, starting 21 September 2009, entailed 10 weeks of training and dancing.
-On 17 November 2009, the final three were announced: Osbourne, singer Mýa and pop legend Donny Osmond.
+On 17 November 2009, the final three were announced: Osbourne, singer Mýa and pop singer Donny Osmond.
 In the final, Osbourne and her partner placed third.